7032dhruvil/Resume-Analyzer-Tool/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request
+- For issues, suggestions, or questions, open an issue on GitHub.

 ---